Winter Foraging | Guide to Foraging Winter Survival Food

 Increase in Caloric Requirements

 In average temperatures, our bodies burn a lot of calories to keep us warm.
 Therefore, you can expect that you will need to burn a lot more calories during winter than you would in average weather conditions.
-Keep this in mind when winter foraging, as you will likely need more food than you think you do to survive.
+Keep this in mind when winter foraging, as you will likely need more than you think you do to survive.

 Shorter Winter Days